 CertEnroll::CX509Enrollment::p_InstallResponse:ASN1 bad tag value met.
 0x8009310b (ASN: 267)

-Microsoft IIS 7.0 currently reports an error indicating it does not accept PKCS#7 formatted certificates.
-Although the ASN1 error occurs during installation, the certificate might still install successfully.
+Microsoft IIS 8.0 may report an error during installation when using a PKCS#7 formatted certificate.
+Although the ASN1 error occurs during installation, the certificate may still install successfully.

-To bind the certifcate to the appropriate web site, perform the following steps:
+To bind the certificate to the appropriate web site, perform the following steps:

 - Click Start > Administrative Tools > Internet Information Services (IIS) Manager